swcphd/greyboxes/computers/programming/languages/c++/README.md

 # C++ (hello camera)

-A step-by-step walkthrough for creating a C++ project in Visual Studio that acquires images from a camera and measures motion.
+A step-by-step walkthrough for creating a C++ project in Visual Studio that acquires images from a camera and measures frame-by-frame pixel differences.

 ## Getting Started